 Located at 301 Peace Avenue, this beautiful cemetery was established in 1868.
 It encompasses twenty-five acres and has 12,550 burials to date.

 The Comal Cemetery was designated as a Historic Texas Cemetery by the Texas Historic Commission in 2000.

 New Braunfels Cemetery

-City of New Braunfels Cemeteries scheduled clean-up dates as follows:
+The City of New Braunfels schedules Cemetery clean-up dates twice a year:

 Signage providing notice will be placed at each cemetery prior to the scheduled clean-up date.

-The New Braunfels Cemetery Committee Serves to preserve the records of community history, cultural history, landscape heritage and architecture.
+The New Braunfels Cemetery Committee makes recommendations to New Braunfels City Council on ways to preserve the records of community history, cultural history, landscape heritage, and architecture at the City's two historic cemeteries.
 This is accomplished through conservation, preservation and education.